 Lately I’ve been thinking a lot about my bike training.
 With winter here, I’ve started back on the TrainerRoad Century specialty program using just a basic wheel-on fluid trainer and a PowerPod power meter.
 A lot of thoughts have been whirling in my mind about this setup.
 Main thing on my mind is whether or not I really need to upgrade to a smart trainer.

-Last month I wrote a blog post on Why Wheel-On Smart Trainers Suck.
+Last month I wrote a blog post on my initial experience with a wheel-on smart trainer.
 I tried a Wahoo KICKR SNAP which didn’t end up being all that great of an experience.
 Since then, I’ve had some time to reflect on my experience with smart trainers.
 A couple of questions came to mind that I had to answer.
 Let’s start with the first one.

 Can I get by with just a basic bike trainer?